Can You Bring Toothpaste On a Plane? TSA Rules 2023

-It is important to keeping good oral hygiene while traveling.
+It is important to keep your teeth clean and your breath fresh while traveling.

-In this post I will answer all your questions about traveling with toothpastes and other dental care products, like toothbrushes and similar items on planes.
+In this post I will answer all your questions about taking toothpaste on planes and other dental care products, like toothbrushes and similar items on planes.

 Let’s dive right in.

-The TSA does allow toothpaste through the security checkpoint and in carry-on. baggage.
+The TSA does allow toothpaste through the security checkpoint and in carry-on bags.

-But toothpaste is considered a liquid in the eyes of the TSA, that is why they limit the amount you can take in carry on to 3.4 oz (100 ml) or less for each container.
+But toothpaste is considered a liquid in the eyes of the TSA, that is why they limit the amount you can take in on board the airplane to 3.4 oz (100 ml) or less for each container.

 Here is a screenshot from the TSA website.